NewcastleRSE/beeing-human-web/src/routes/(sections)/music/butler-composer-rationale/butler-composer-rationale.md

 were revealing.
 From end to end, *Melissomelos* lasts 15 minutes: in a complete performance, both listeners and performers become acutely aware of the passage of time (although the 2024 performance held the audience's attention throughout).
-Presented with a relatively simple strophic song, the temptation is to cut the repetitions and move on to the next section.
 It would be tempting to treat Butler's repetitions as embarrassing prolixity and to move quickly on -- but this would traduce one of his main purposes, which is to show the passage of time.
 This is exemplified by the progression from one vocal texture and mode to